 Drivers maintain no-fault coverage in our state, which means that after an accident, they file a claim with their own insurance company first, regardless of fault.
 A driver may step outside of this system and bring a claim against another party in the event that they have suffered serious injuries, defined as injuries that result in bills in excess of $2,000, or that involve whole or partial loss of a body part, serious disfigurement, loss of sight or hearing, or death.

-Time Limit for Filing a Car Accident Lawsuit in Massachusetts
+Is There A Time Limit For Filing A Car Accident Lawsuit In Massachusetts?

-Acting quickly after a car accident is important, because there is a limit on the amount of time that you have to bring forth your claim in the event that you have suffered damages.
-To be sure, Massachusetts code limits the amount of time that a party has to bring forth a lawsuit after an accident to three years from the date of the accident.
+Massachusetts limits the amount of time that a party has to bring forth a lawsuit after an accident to three years from the date of the accident.
 If you exceed the three-year time limit, you can be permanently barred from recovery.
-For this reason, it is best to talk with a lawyer as soon as you are able to do so following your crash.
+For this reason, it is best to talk with a car accident attorney as soon as you are able to do so following your crash.

 If you have been hurt in a car accident, it’s important that you take the following steps to avoid putting your right to recovery in jeopardy.

-- Collect evidence at the scene.
+Collect Evidence At The Scene.
 If you are able to, while you wait for the police to arrive on scene, you should start collecting as much evidence and information as possible.
-This includes the names and contact information for any other parties involved, the specifics of any other vehicles involved, the names and contact information of any witnesses to the accident, photos of the accident, a sketch diagraming the vehicles’ positions following the accident, and any other details that could be important to the outcome of your claim.
+This includes the names and contact information for any other parties involved, the specifics of any other vehicles involved, the names and contact information of any witnesses to the accident, photos of the accident, a sketch diagramming the vehicles’ positions following the accident, and any other details that could be important to the outcome of your claim.

-- Call a lawyer.
+Call A Car Accident Lawyer.
 Even claims where injuries are not serious are often best navigated with legal counsel.
-If you have a complicated claim, fault is uncertain, your injuries are serious, or your settlement has been lowballed, you absolutely need to call a lawyer as soon as possible.
+If you have a complicated claim, the fault is uncertain, your injuries are serious, or your settlement has been low-balled, you absolutely need to call a lawyer as soon as possible.